Alicia Porter Alicia Porter

 Ideas for Creating LEARNING STATIONS

 Select tasks that are open ended.
-In other words, make sure your child’s readiness levels can access the activity.
-For instance, if you ask your homeschooler to identify character development, give them a list of ideas to choose from.
-Some of them are going to be identifying obvious details from the story, while others will naturally lean toward making higher-level inferences.
+In other words, make sure your child’s readiness levels can access the activities you choose for the stations.
+For instance, if you ask your homeschooler to identify character development, give them a list of ideas to choose from, so they feel ready.
+Some ideas could be identifying obvious details from the story, and some learners will naturally lean toward making higher-level inferences.
 All learners can be involved at their readiness level.

 Give your homeschooler ownership.